 Take part in arthritis research

 Our research has helped to make life-changing breakthroughs and improve the lives of millions of people living with arthritis but there’s still work to do.
+Research participation is critically important for the breakthroughs of the future.
+Find out how to take part in research projects as well as answers to some common questions about research participation.

 People with arthritis around the UK are not getting the treatment, support and care they deserve.
 We want research to make arthritis preventable, manageable, and treatable.
 Research needs to be making a bigger difference to people’s lives, quicker.
 So, people don’t live with the pain, fatigue and isolation of arthritis.